Duke67/xrptoolkit-nodejs/README.md

 - Final information after validation by network can be achieved by monitoring the account or the transation

+# Future development
+- Support for other crypto currencies, fiat and IOUs
+- Escrow
+- Multi-sign
+- iOS client for Apple iPhone

 # Contact
 - Follow [@MrDuke67 on twitter](https://twitter.com/MrDuke67)

 # License
 - (https://github.com/Duke67/xrptoolkit-nodejs/blob/master/LICENSE)